binodluitel/api/README.md

 # API service example

-This is an example of a simple API service application written in Go using version v1.22.
+This is an example of a simple API service application written in Go.

 ## All REST verbs for / (Base) URL will return 418 (I'm a teapot) status code.